Balance Beauty and Function with Help from Heritage Flooring

 When you visit our showroom, you can expect to find some of the most beautiful and functional flooring options available in South Carolina.
 We also provide a range of flooring services to choose from, depending on your needs.
 Those services include:

 Our team of highly skilled professionals provides top-notch flooring installation services, utilizing various methods such as nailing, stapling, gluing, and floating.
-From LVT flooring in Isle of Palms for your entire home or new tile flooring for an entryway, no project is too big or too small for us to handle!
+From LVT flooring in Isle of Palms for your entire home or granite flooring for an entryway, no project is too big or too small for us to handle!

 Interior design trends and styles change every year.
 That can be great for designers, but if you own an older home with original flooring, your home's aesthetics may feel a tad outdated.
 Whether you've recently moved into a new home and find the existing floor color unsuitable or want to refresh the look of your living space, floor refinishing offers a cost-effective solution without the need for complete floor replacement.
 Our specialized dustless sanding method and equipment ensures minimal dust during the sanding process.
 Our highly skilled team can then finish your floors using natural treatments or apply a stain of your choice to achieve the desired look.